The English Village: Yesterday, Today & Tomorrow

 Today, Recent History

-The owner, also VRE, is in the process of upgrading the English Village, with new pavers, street lights and landscaping.
+The owner, also VRE, has upgraded the English Village with new pavers, street lights and landscaping.
 In April 2017, VRE broke ground on building a Holiday Inn Express hotel.
-After construction is completed, VRE plans to build a Homewood Suites.
+After construction is completed, VRE plans to build a Homewood Suites along the Bridgewater Channel in the English Village.